iotbzh/agl-documentation/candevstudio/docs/README.md

 # Introduction

-Development tool for CAN bus simulation
+Development tool for CAN bus simulation.

-CANdevStudio is a part of GENIVI project, you can find the github rep [here](https://github.com/GENIVI/CANdevStudio) and the documentation [here](https://at.projects.genivi.org/wiki/display/PROJ/CANdevStudio).
+CANdevStudio is a part of GENIVI project, you can find the github repository [here](https://github.com/GENIVI/CANdevStudio) and the documentation [here](https://at.projects.genivi.org/wiki/display/PROJ/CANdevStudio).